MitMaro/git-interactive-rebase-tool/README.md

 ##### Install

 Download the tool from the [releases page][releases] and save it to a known location.
-There are 32-bit and 64-bit versions if you are unsure which binary to download, you probably want the 64-bit build.

 ##### Configure Git